 Make sure to read my guide to Costa Smeralda.

 Cala Coticcio (Caprera)

-Cala Coticcio is located on the Maddalena archipelago, off the north east coast of Sardinia, it is completely isolated and strictly protected, as many of Sardinia best beaches.
+Cala Coticcio is definitely one of the most beautiful beaches in the world.
+Located in Caprera Island, on the Maddalena Archipelago, off the north east coast of Sardinia, it is completely isolated and strictly protected, as many of Sardinia best beaches.